buttonizer/freemius-deploy/README.md

 # Freemius Deploy

 This Github Action deploys a plugin on Freemius.
-It uses the [Freemius PHP SDK](https://github.com/Freemius/freemius-php-sdk.git)
+It uses the [Freemius PHP SDK](https://github.com/Freemius/freemius-php-sdk.git) and uses some of the functionality of [CodeAtCode/freemius-suite](https://github.com/CodeAtCode/freemius-suite)

 ## Arguments
 | Argument       | Required | Function                                                                                                                                                                                                                                                                                        | Default |